Eurovision 2025: Sweden are the early favourites to win - will we find the next ABBA?

 In addition, the Scandinavian country has also recorded the highest number of top five finishes in the 21st century, with 13 in total.

-A number of countries who will participate in Eurovision have yet to select an entrant, giving much potential for major swings in the betting, leading up to the May 17 final.
+A number of countries who will participate in Eurovision have yet to select an entrant, giving much potential for major swings in the betting, leading up to the final on 17 May.

-One nation that has decided upon their entry is Finland, who are the second favourites at 4/1.
+One nation that has decided upon their entry is Finland, who are the sixth favourites at 16/1.

 The Finns were past winners in 2006 and are looking for their second victory with Erika Vikman’s Ich Komme.

-Estonia are rated as the fourth favourites at 12/1, with the rapper Tommy Cash’s song Espresso Macchiato.
+Estonia are rated as the seventh favourites at 28/1, with the rapper Tommy Cash’s song Espresso Macchiato.

 Odds are correct at the time of publishing.